 If you think the way we do, we’ll give you an A/

 And you get extra credit if you’re poor, black or gay/

 The professors say nothing’s changed since 1968 (callback to anti-Vietnam protests) and remark on how things used to be better for them then, they had full heads of hair and could ovulate (their words, not mine).
 The students parents come in and are shocked at how much money they’re wasting on college education.

 We then go back in time to Michael’s youth.
 He and his love agree to wait while Michael goes to film school, but he drops out after one term and gets cucked by a serviceman.
 It’s implied that the reason that Michael hates the army, July 4th and America is because he’s bitter about this.
 What utterly garbage film making.

 Then Patton leaves for a while and Michael goes about his day to day life.

 Michael and a character called Rosie O’Connell are on his talk show to promote their films.
 Rosie’s is a sketch about the threat posted by Radical Christian Terrorism.

 Rosie then goes on to compare anti-war activism with 9/11 truther politics.
-It’s false flagging at its utmost.
-No-one is actually saying these things, it’s just a good strawman for your side.
 Either David Zucker is genuinely stupid or he has contempt for his fellow American conservatives.
 All throughout this, Bill O’Reilly is the calm, collected voice of sanity and reason.
 This is not what Bill O’Reilly is like.
 The whole film is like a 35mm Ben Garrison cartoon.

 Bill O’Reilly then gets his own a teachable moment as he turns to Michael during Rosie O’Connell’s tirade about 9/11.